davidmcbee/Pewlett-Hackard-Analysis/README.md

 This leads us to the retiring_titles2 file, shown here.
 ![](https://github.com/davidmcbee/Pewlett-Hackard-Analysis/blob/master/PewLett-Hakard-Analysis/Data/retiring_titles2.png)

 The redo of the retiring_titles file.
-The original retiring_titles file counts summed to 90,388, while the retiring_titles1 file sums to, you guessed it, 33,118.
-I believe this is the correct number.
+The original retiring_titles file counts summed to 90,388.
+The retiring_titles1 file sums to 33,118 and the retiring_titles2 file sums to 72,458..

 Regarding the mentorship_eligibility file.
 This is not changed and the number of mentors still stands at 1549.

-This modifies and mitigates the conclusions but 33,118 is still a large number of retiree's to replace .
-It brings the ratio of mentors to retiree's down from 58 to 1 to 21.3 to 1.
+This modifies and mitigates the conclusions but 72,458 is still a large number of retiree's to replace .
+It brings the ratio of mentors to retiree's to 47 to 1.

-All the benefits of a mentorship program, stated earlier, sill hold but, at 21.3 to 1 a large recruiting effort will still be needed
+All the benefits of a mentorship program, stated earlier, sill hold but, at 47 to 1 a large recruiting effort will still be needed